 Hop on the Wengernalpbahn down to Lauterbrunnen.
 From here you can catch rail connections to Interlaken in 20 minutes as well as various other places in the Jungfrau region.
 And take advantage of your Swiss Half Fare Card that you get as part of your holiday for up to 50% off Swiss train journeys during your stay.

-There aren't any public buses in Wengen, but all our hotels do run electric transfers to and from the station on arrival and departure days.
+There aren't any public buses in Wengen, but most hotels do run electric shuttle transfers to and from the station on arrival and departure days, at set times.

-From Wengen you can catch the Männlichenbahn and Jungfrau railway up the mountains for breathtaking views and fresh, exhilarating air.
-For other routes, take the Wengernalpbahn down to Lauterbrunnen, you can access the railway network to catch other mountain railways and cable cars.
+From Wengen, you can catch the Männlichen cable car and Jungfrau railway up the mountains for breathtaking views and fresh air.
+For other routes, take the Wengernalp railway down to Lauterbrunnen, where you can catch other mountain railways and cable cars.

 Over 500km of marked trails await you in the Jungfrau region, a walker’s paradise with Alpine meadows, glacial gorges, crystal-clear lakes and dramatic mountains.
 The Panorama walk to Kleine Scheidegg is amazing – the sheer size of the Lauterbrunnen Valley is sure to impress.
 The summer lifts and trains give you access to more towns and routes, such as the gentle trails from Murren or the lakeside strolls from bustling Interlaken.

 A real treat for your taste buds awaits you at the end of this route.
 Catch the Mannlichen cable car and then the Mannlichen gondola to the mid-station, and follow the well-used path, keeping an eye out for marmots.
 You’ll wind through meadows, past chocolate box houses and farms, and through woodland along this trail, which is dotted with information points shaped like apples.
 At Brandegg station is your reward – a restaurant selling mouthwatering apple fritters.